revelaction/ical-git/README.md

 url = "git@github.com:yourusername/your-repo.git"
 ```

-For detailed instructions on managing and creating iCal files, refer to the [Managing iCal Files](ical.md#managing-ical-files) section.
+For instructions on managing and creating iCal files, see the [Managing iCal Files](ical.md#managing-ical-files) section.

 # Managing iCal Files

-For detailed instructions on managing iCal files, refer to the [Managing iCal Files](ical.md) section.
+For instructions on managing iCal files, see the [Managing iCal Files](ical.md) section.

 # Command line options